-PRINCETON, NEW JERSEY — The board of directors of the Dow Jones News Fund has approved $405,600 in grants and operating expenses for the Fund’s 2017 programs that include journalism internships for college students combined with pre-internship residential training.
+PRINCETON, N.J. — The board of directors of the Dow Jones News Fund has approved $405,600 in grants and operating expenses for the Fund’s 2017 programs that include journalism internships for college students combined with pre-internship residential training.

 Funding is also provided for professional development for alumni, multimedia training for professors at Historically Black Colleges and Universities and Hispanic-serving institutions and summer journalism workshops for high school students.

 In response to a growing need, Investigative Reporters and Editors (IRE) will prepare 18 students to work as data journalists in newsrooms across the country, up from eight data interns in 2016.
 The News Fund will also provide internships in digital media, business reporting and interactive news editing.